-Notice of Defect and Modified Risk Reduction Inspection in Maryland
+Step-by-Step Guide: Notice of Defect & Modified Risk Reduction Inspection (Maryland)

-If you’ve received a Notice of Defect for your property in Maryland, it means there are lead paint hazards that must be fixed to protect your tenants.
-This notice requires you, as the property owner, to address the problem and pass a Modified Risk Reduction Inspection within 30 days.
+If you've received a Notice of Defect for your property in Maryland, it means lead paint hazards must be corrected immediately to protect your tenants.
+You have 30 days to fix the issues and pass a Modified Risk Reduction Inspection.

-This guide walks you through the process step-by-step to help you resolve the issue and stay compliant with Maryland law.
+This guide walks you through the full process so you can stay compliant and avoid penalties.

 Step 1: What Is a Notice of Defect?